 \section{Introduction}

-Few-shot action recognition aims to learn an action recognition model from a set of base classes of video data, which has the capability to recognize novel categories of actions using only a few support samples.
-To this end, learning an effective feature extractor that is generalizable across different classes is crucial to the task.
-A typical way~\cite{OTAM,ARN,TARN,HyRSM,CLIP-FSAR} is to leverage pre-trained large vision models~\cite{Resnet,C3D,CLIP} for feature learning by task adaptation.
+Few-shot action recognition aims to learn an action recognition model from a set of base classes of video data, which can recognize novel categories of actions using only a few support samples.
+To this end, learning an effective feature extractor that is generalizable across different classes is crucial.
+A typical way~\cite{OTAM,ARN,TARN,HyRSM,CLIP-FSAR} is to leverage pre-trained large image models~\cite{Resnet,C3D,CLIP} for feature learning by image-to-video model adaptation.

 Most existing methods~\cite{TRX,MoLo,CLIP-FSAR} seek to adapt large vision models to few-shot action recognition by fine-tuning either the entire or partial model.
 While such methods have achieved promising performance, there are two important limitations that hamper them from exploiting the full potential of the pre-trained models.
-First, fully fine-tuning the pre-trained models is prone to overfitting in the few-shot learning scenarios whilst partial fine-tuning acquires limited effectiveness due to limited capacity for adaptation.
-Second, most large vision models are trained on image data due to the difficulty of collecting a large scale of video data.
-Thus, these fine-tuning based methods require to learn the temporal features as a post-process after feature learning by the pre-trained backbone, typically by constructing an auxiliary module to model the temporal dynamics~\cite{STRM,MTFAN,HyRSM,MoLo}, which has limited effectiveness compared to the learning manner throughout the whole feature encoding stage.
+First, fully fine-tuning pre-trained models tends to overfit in few-shot learning scenarios, whereas partial fine-tuning is less effective due to its limited capacity for adaptation.
+Second, most large vision models are trained on image data due to the scarcity of video data.
+Thus, these fine-tuning based methods require to learn the temporal features as a post-processing step after feature extraction by the pre-trained backbone, typically by constructing an auxiliary module to model the temporal dynamics~\cite{STRM,MTFAN,HyRSM,MoLo}, which has limited effectiveness compared to methods that incorporate temporal learning throughout the entire feature learning stage.